ChristianInterno/GeoPhys/README.md

 # GeoPhys: The Geometry of Physical Plausibility

 **Physical plausibility is written into the trajectory geometry of frozen image-encoder features.**
+**!The code will be released here soon!** Watch or star the repository to be notified when it lands.

 [![Project Page](https://img.shields.io/badge/Project-Page-2ea44f)](https://christianinterno.github.io/GeoPhys/)
 [![Paper](https://img.shields.io/badge/Paper-PDF-b31b1b)](https://christianinterno.github.io/GeoPhys/GeoPhys.pdf)